garis/Akamai-Splunk-API-integration/README.md

 [Prolexic API docs](https://developer.akamai.com/api/cloud_security/prolexic_analytics/v2.html)

 All data is logged as JSON objects.
 The ingestion is performed once for every run of the input but for only new or updated events.
-The input calculate and saves and hash for each events (using the helper checkpoint functions from Splunk or by falling back to a local file).
+The input calculate and saves an hash for each events (using the helper checkpoint functions from Splunk or by falling back to a local file).
 Only events with new hashes are logged to avoid duplicates.

-#### Special thanks to [Pastea](https://github.com/Pastea) for the help
+#### Special thanks to [Pastea](https://github.com/Pastea) for the help.